jhajagos/TimeWeaver/README.md

 ### Sequence assembly step

 This step generates a `json.txt` which includes static and temporal data.
-A `json.txt` file is text file where each line is JSON object.
+A `json.txt` file is text file where each line is a JSON object.
 This structure helps with memory usage as file can iterated through.

 ```bash